THE PARABLE OF THE UNFORGIVING SERVANT

-The truth is this: forgiveness is costly, though a free gift to the recipient or beneficiary.
+The truth is this: forgiveness is costly, though a gift to the recipient or beneficiary.

-God’s forgiveness is a free gift to us at Christ’s expense!
+God’s forgiveness is a gift to us at Christ’s expense!

-Our human minds can never comprehend, calculate or imagine in full what it actually cost the Lord Jesus Christ to purchase or procure forgiveness of sins (past, present and future) for mankind.
+Our human minds can never comprehend, calculate or imagine in full what it cost the Lord Jesus Christ to purchase or procure forgiveness of sins (past, present, and future) for humankind.

 Ephesians 1:7-9 – NKJV